keu/docs/astro/cli/install-cli.md

 curl -sSL install.astronomer.io | sudo bash -s
 ```

-To install a [specific version](https://docs.astronomer.io/astro/cli/release-notes) of the CLI, specify the version number as a flag at the end of the command.
+To install a specific version of the CLI, specify the version number as a flag at the end of the command.
 For example, to install v1.1.0 of the CLI, you would run:

 ```sh
 curl -sSL install.astronomer.io | sudo bash -s -- v1.1.0
 ```

 If you specify only a major version, this command installs the latest minor or patch version available for the major version.
+If you specify only a major version, this command installs the latest minor or patch version available for the major version.
+For a list of all available versions, see the [CLI release notes](cli/release-notes.md).

 </TabItem>